-- (c) the minimum lot size for hotels and apartments is half an acre with a minimum lot width of 100 feet: - (d) the minimum lot size for residential development within a hotel zone is 12,500 square feet and the minimum lot width 100 feet; - (e) the maximum site coverage for hotels and apartments is forty per cent of the lot size; - (f) the minimum side setbacks are a minimum of 20 feet; - (g) the minimum rear setbacks are 25 feet from the road edge or lot boundary as the case may be; and - (h) in the case of a cottage colony development - - (i) the maximum number of cottage units is ten per acre; - (ii) no cottage unit contains more than two bedrooms; and - (iii) the maximum site coverage is twenty-five per cent of the lot size. - (2) In certain cases unrelated development may be permitted by the Authority within a Hotel/Tourism zone but it will be required to conform to the setback requirements applicable to hotels as well as to all other requirements applicable to its own particular type of development. - (3) Entertainment facilities which are related primarily to the needs of the tourism industry should normally be located within a Hotel/Tourism development zone. - (4) Applications in respect of entertainment facilities outside a Hotel/Tourism development zone will be considered on their merits, having regard to the character of the surrounding area and any relevant regulations.
+- (g) for a detached house or duplex, the minimum side setback is 10 feet for a building of one storey, 15 feet for a building not exceeding three storeys and 20 feet for a building exceeding three storeys; - (h) the minimum front setback is 20 feet from the road side property boundary; - (i) where the parcel does not have a high water mark setback, inland waterway setback or canal setback, the minimum rear setback is 20 feet; - (i) in the case of a cottage colony development - (i) the maximum number of cottage units is ten per acre; - (ii) no cottage unit contains more than two bedrooms; and - (iii) the maximum site coverage is twenty-five per cent of the lot size; and - (k) the minimum lot size, lot width, setbacks and site coverage for land strata lots and volumetric parcels which are intended to allow the conveyance of dwelling units in an approved duplex, apartment building or townhouse shall be at the discretion of the Authority. - (2) In certain cases unrelated development may be permitted by the Authority within a Hotel/Tourism zone but it will be required to conform to the setback requirements applicable to hotels as well as to all other requirements applicable to its own particular type of development. - (3) Entertainment facilities which are related primarily to the needs of the tourism industry should normally be located within a Hotel/Tourism development zone. - (4) Applications in respect of entertainment facilities outside a Hotel/Tourism development zone will be considered on their merits, having regard to the character of the surrounding area and any relevant regulations.